Key Takeaways

 The most common reasons homes don't sell in Tennessee are:

-- Overpricing: The #1 factor—if you're not getting showings, you're priced too high
+- Overpricing: The #1 factor.
+If you're not getting showings, you're priced too high

 - Poor condition: Buyers want move-in ready, especially at today's mortgage rates